Gowdhamraman/my-resume/Gowdham Resume.md

 **DECLARATION:**

-I hereby declare that the information furnished above is true to the best of my knowledge.
-Place: Kochi Yours Truly,
+I hereby declare that the information I have provided above is true to the best of my knowledge.

-M.Gowdham Raman